Pavan-Kumar-Adapala/RHCSA_Preparation/README.md

 sudo firewall-cmd --list-all --zone=internal # check zone internal have any interfaces (NICs)

-if zone doesn't havee any interfaces, than another way is add source to zone
+if zone doesn't have any interfaces, than another way is add source to zone

 sudo firewall-cmd --add-source=192.168.33.12/24 --zone=internal

-note: 192.168.33.12/24 -> request server subnet, you can add server IP
+note: 192.168.33.12/24 -> request server subnet, you can add only server IP you want allow

 sudo firewall-cmd --list-all --zone=internal